-Assigned to the US Marine Corps and manned by Marines.
+Assigned to the U. S. Marine Corps (USMC) and manned by a Marine tank crew.

 The following day, the attack was resumed

 with eleven tanks, in two waves supporting each other, and

 with supporting infantry.
 This assault pined down and overwhelmed the Japanese.

 This impressive wreck is left where it was disabled.
 Several